offendingcommit/valdris/Settlements/Millbrook.md

 ## Overview

-Nestled in the fertile valleys of the [[Quiet Lands]], Millbrook represents the agricultural heart of traditional [[Valdris]].
-This farming community of 1,200 souls has thrived for generations under the watchful protection of the **Harvest Guardian**, an [[Architect Ruins|Architect]] clockwork sentinel that has stood vigil in the village center for over eight centuries.
+Nestled in the fertile valleys of the [Quiet Lands](../Regions/Quiet%20Lands.md), Millbrook represents the agricultural heart of traditional [Valdris](../Welcome.md).
+This farming community of 1,200 souls has thrived for generations under the watchful protection of the **Harvest Guardian**, an [Architect](../Architect%20Ruins/Architect%20Ruins.md) clockwork sentinel that has stood vigil in the village center for over eight centuries.

-Unlike the cosmopolitan bustle of [[Grimhaven]] or the political complexities surrounding major ruins, Millbrook embodies the practical wisdom of communities that have learned to live harmoniously with [[Architect Ruins|Architect]] technology.
+Unlike the cosmopolitan bustle of [Grimhaven](Grimhaven.md) or the political complexities surrounding major ruins, Millbrook embodies the practical wisdom of communities that have learned to live harmoniously with [Architect](../Architect%20Ruins/Architect%20Ruins.md) technology.
 Here, ancient clockwork serves the timeless rhythms of planting and harvest, creating a unique blend of pastoral tradition and mysterious innovation.

 ## Physical Description

 ### The Village Common

-Millbrook's heart is its circular common, dominated by the **Harvest Guardian**—a 15-foot tall [[Architect Ruins|Architect]] construct of burnished bronze and copper.
+Millbrook's heart is its circular common, dominated by the **Harvest Guardian**—a 15-foot tall [Architect](../Architect%20Ruins/Architect%20Ruins.md) construct of burnished bronze and copper.
 The Guardian stands on a raised stone platform, its six arms positioned in eternal blessing over the fields.
 Intricate gears are visible through crystal panels in its chest, slowly turning in patterns that correspond to seasonal changes.

-Surrounding the common are the village's essential buildings: the **Council Hall** (built incorporating stones from an [[Architect Ruins|Architect]] foundation), the **Grain House** (where the community stores its collective harvest), and the **Festival Green** (an open space for seasonal celebrations).
+Surrounding the common are the village's essential buildings: the **Council Hall** (built incorporating stones from an [Architect](../Architect%20Ruins/Architect%20Ruins.md) foundation), the **Grain House** (where the community stores its collective harvest), and the **Festival Green** (an open space for seasonal celebrations).

 ### The Agricultural Districts

 The village spreads outward from the common in carefully planned sections:

 **The Family Quarters**: Traditional stone and timber homes, each with substantial gardens and small livestock pens.
-Many houses incorporate [[Architect Ruins|Architect]] elements—a never-rusting weathervane, a door that perfectly regulates temperature, or windows that never fog or crack.
+Many houses incorporate [Architect](../Architect%20Ruins/Architect%20Ruins.md) elements—a never-rusting weathervane, a door that perfectly regulates temperature, or windows that never fog or crack.

 **The Millworks**: The actual mill that gives the village its name sits beside Clearwater Brook.
-The mill wheel is enhanced with [[Architect Ruins|Architect]] gearing that allows it to operate even when water levels are low, and its grinding stones produce flour of exceptional quality.
+The mill wheel is enhanced with [Architect](../Architect%20Ruins/Architect%20Ruins.md) gearing that allows it to operate even when water levels are low, and its grinding stones produce flour of exceptional quality.

 **The Outer Fields**: Concentric rings of cropland extend nearly two miles from the village center.
 The **Harvest Guardian**'s influence apparently extends this far, as crops within this radius show remarkable resistance to disease and weather damage.